Cornish Rex: Origin

-The Cornish Rex is a genetic mutation that originated from a litter of kittens born in the 1950s on a farm in Cornwall, UK.
+The distinctive look of the Cornish Rex is a genetic mutation that originated from a litter of kittens born in the 1950s on a farm in Cornwall, UK.
 One of the kittens, a cream-colored male named Kallibunker, had an extremely unusual, fine and curly coat; he was the first Cornish Rex.
 The owner then backcrossed Kallibunker to his mother to produce 2 other curly-coated kittens.
 The male, Poldhu, sired a female called Lamorna Cove who was later brought to America and crossed with a Siamese, giving the breed their long whippy tails and big ears.

 The Devon Rex looks similar in appearance to the Cornish Rex but has guard hairs and sheds.
 The Devon Rex mutation is different from the Cornish Rex mutation in that the Devon has shortened guard hairs, while the Cornish Rex lacks guard hairs altogether.
-Crosses between Devon and Cornish Rexes are not permitted in pedigrees and matings between them will not produce a cat with short wavy fur.
-Another hair-deficient breed is the Sphynx cat, which has no hair but may have a very light coat of fuzz.

 Hypoallergenic

 Despite some belief to the contrary, the Cornish Rex's short hair does not make it non- or hypo-allergenic.
-Allergic reactions from cats are not the result of hair length, but from a glyco-protein known as Fel d 1, produced in the sebaceous glands of the skin, saliva, and urine.
+Allergic reactions from cats are not the result of hair length, but from a glycoprotein known as Fel d 1, produced in the sebaceous glands of the skin, saliva, and urine.
 Most people who have cat allergies are reacting to this protein in cat saliva and cat dander: when the cat cleans its fur, the saliva dries and is transformed into dust that people breathe in.
 Since Cornish Rex cats groom as much as or even more than ordinary cats, a Cornish Rex cat can still produce a reaction in people who are allergic to cats.
 It is, however, widely reported to cause lesser to little allergic reaction.
-It is recommended a potential owner visit a cattery to check their own tolerance.